 The democratic goal of school education is well expressed, even in the curriculum: young men and women who leave upper secondary school should have a level of civic knowledge to enable their future participation in the society.
+Obviously,

-Obviously, there will always be differences between individuals when it comes to democratic competence and activity, but as the educational policy clearly stresses equal opportunities, the initial differences caused by social class, gender and ethnicity should be actively counteracted during both primary and secondary education.
+Democratic ideals and practices in educational practice: the effects of schooling on political attitudes among secondary school students in Sweden there will always be differences between individuals when it comes to democratic competence and activity, but as the educational policy clearly stresses equal opportunities, the initial differences caused by social class, gender and ethnicity should be actively counteracted during both primary and secondary education.